mesg-foundation/application-stripe-to-erc20/README.md

 mesg-core service deploy https://github.com/mesg-foundation/service-email-sendgrid.git
 ```

-Once deployed, copy its service ID and put it in the `.envrc` file in the `MESG_EMAIL` variable.

 Don't forget to update the `SENDGRID_API_KEY` variable in the `.envrc` file.
 You can create an API Key [here](https://app.sendgrid.com/settings/api_keys).

 ### Receiving payment with Stripe